 WHAT IS A PANORAMIC FINE ART PRINT?

-Panoramic photographs come in all shapes and sizes.
+Panoramic photo prints come in all shapes and sizes.
 But to be more specific, a panorama photograph starts when it's twice as wide as it is tall.
 Therefore 2:1 ratio to start.
 I know some photographers like to have their panoramas much wider so more of a 5:1 ratio to get the entire scene in the image.
 That would be 5 feet wide and 1 foot tall.
 I used to have some images like that but I found they didn't look right.
 I prefer the 2:1 ratio as it's a more manageable size.
 According to the dictionary, the word Panorama means the view of a wide area.
 By creating a panoramic image of a scene, I'm able to capture a very wide area to show the scene as my eye saw it and not just a small portion.

 ADVANTAGE OF PURCHASING PANORAMA FINE ART PRINTS

 When purchasing a fine art panorama photograph the image most likely captures the entire scene and not a small section of it.
 For instance, the image above this paragraph is from Bryce Canyon National Park showing the famous Hoodoos.
 While it is not quite the entire scene, it's a good portion of it.
-Now think of this as a 2:3 format and you can imagine how much of the scene it won't show.
+Now think of this as a 2:3 format or standard 35 mm film and you can imagine how much of the scene it won't show.
 When you purchase a panoramic fine art print knowing it will be above your bed or couch, it will fit nicely with the dimensions of the print.
 The 2:1 format of a panorama fine art print looks different and will stand out in any location.
 When I started incorporating panorama photographs into my workflow, many scenes I was photographing became more than I could imagine.
 Instead of buying an image that one has one mountain, you can purchase a fine art print that has the entire mountain range.
 Well, at least most of the range.
-I realize one photograph can't have the entire Cascade or Rocky Mountains.
+I realize one photograph can't have the entire Cascades or Rocky Mountains.

 CAPTURING THE SCENE

 When I mentioned using a wider lens before I knew about panoramas, many times using an ultra wide lens like a 12mm or maybe a 16mm would be needed for the entire scene.
 But the issue is that anything in the background will be real small and won't reflect how the scene looks.
 Therefore, using a longer focal length allows the image to look like what the eye sees.
 Maybe I can use a 50 mm or 70 mm lens and 6 images to create one panorama which will cause the background to be much more lifelike as the image becomes "compressed".
 "Image Compression" is another topic for different blog.
 Purchasing fine art panoramic prints will show the entire scene of a location in your home gallery that most people will not have.
-When I mention I create panorama prints, many people do not understand what they are.
-Now you can have a unique image others won't have.
+When I mention I create panorama prints, many people don't understand what they are.
+Now you can enjoy a unique image others won't have.

 Basically, you need to purchase panoramic prints from me to stand out from all your friends.
 So, have you made the purchase yet?
 What are you waiting for?
 Since I started making panoramas, I feel my fine art prints have become more than I was expecting.
 Creating a unique look by showing almost an entire scene, the viewer can experience this for themselves when purchasing fine art panoramic prints.
 Please reach out with any questions about panoramic prints using my Contact Page.